How do you say “Thachi Mammu” (yoghurt rice or curd rice, for the uninitiated) in Japanese? 😉

-So that was a pretty successful experiment and I can’t wait to try sushi with other fusion recipes.
-I did see a sushi biryani, rice with green chutney and veggies, masala omelette sushi (much like tamagoyaki) which are on my list to try.
+All in all, it turned out to be a pretty successful experiment, and now I can’t wait to try sushi with more fusion ideas.
+I’ve already spotted a few on my list—biryani sushi, rice with green chutney and veggies, and even masala omelette sushi (very much like tamagoyaki).

 - Sushi rice - 1 cup